Laboratoria/ajax-api-test/README.md

   - The year should be a positive whole integer, and must be between 1900 and *current year*, inclusive.
   - The genre must have a maximum length of 30 characters.
   - Invalid data must not be submitted, meaning that it cannot make it through into the database or be displayed in the list of movies on the website.
+  - All errors must be shown inside of ```div.errors``` container, make sure you don't change class name.

 - Finally, you should implement the DELETE method using the API provided through an asynchronous request (AJAX) when clicking on each remove button of every song.